al-mister-dog/al-mister-dog/README.md

 - 👋 Hi, I’m @al-mister-dog
 - 👀 I’m interested in ... footy, music, travel and history!
-- 🌱 I’m currently learning ... sql
+- 🌱 I’m currently learning ... docker, kubernetes and google cloud services
 - 💞️ I’m looking to collaborate on ... nodejs modules
 - 📫 How to reach me ... almrdog@gmail.com